 Any information gathered in the course of an investigation may be subpoenaed by law enforcement authorities as part of a parallel investigation into the same conduct, or required to be produced through other compulsory legal process.

 §452.
-Committee on Rules of University Conduct
+Office of the Provost